|Listen to Prabhaata-rashmih Audio|

 Last night I was speaking about one particular verse from Bhagavad Gita, explaining it in a manner that you can understand how these philosophical, spiritual and yogic statements and revelations have to be applied to us in a very practical and conclusive manner.
 I will speak about it now also.
 It is a very simple proposition.

 All people think that spirituality is reserved for old age, when they become useless or they have outlived the household life, then alone they should take it up; this is a very wrong concept.
 Spirituality is something that enriches your inner personality.
 The inner personality consists of primarily mind and intelligence.
 There is also another factor called the ego.
-The whole science and pursuit of spirituality are meant to enrich, enrich, enrich the mind-intelligence components.
+The whole science and pursuit of spirituality is meant to enrich, enrich, enrich the mind-intelligence components.
 Not only enrich, empower them, ornament them, just like putting a gold crown on your head.
-It crowns the mind and intelligence with an inner qualitative crown so that whatever activity is taken up and pursued by the mind and intelligence, will become better.
+It crowns the mind and intelligence with an inner qualitative crown so that whatever activity is taken up and pursued by the mind and intelligence will become better.

 The question is, what about the people who are not sannyāsins?
 They are the super majority in the world every time.
 Do they not want inner efficiency, inner enrichment, inner empowerment?
 They are the people who really matter in this world.
 Why?
 They bring about the GDP, of course sannyāsins also produce, there is no doubt about it.
 They also contribute to the GDP, because the society requires multiple contributions from multiple sources and whatever anyone does is also going to the productivity of the nation.
 But as you can see, the external, physical, gross products are produced by the non-sannāyasin sections of the people.
 In their efforts, do they not require inner enrichment?
 Because all the activities and interactions actually proceed from the mind, directed by the intelligence.
 So, the more the mind and the intelligence are enriched, the greater is the productivity, the greater is the character, behaviour and interaction, and virtues and skills in these.